 Coursework requirements: Two short papers.

 Performance in the course will be assessed on an A-F grades scale.
 Grades are A-E for passed and F for failed.
 A re-sit examination is offered in the event of an F grade.
-The deadline to register for a re-sit examination is January 15th for the autumn semester and August 15th for the spring semester.
+The deadline to register (in the Studentweb) for a re-sit examination is August 15th (for the spring semester).